Irvine Personal Injury Lawyers | Accident Lawsuits

-Its closeness to John Wayne Airport, major freeways, and abundance of major hotel chains, makes it a great place to present gatherings.
+Its closeness to John Wayne Airport, major freeways, and abundance of major hotel chains make it a great place to present gatherings.
 For example, it sponsors the ethnically diverse Irvine Global Village Festival.

 Crossing Irvine's topographical path is the Interstate 405, Interstate 5, California Route 73, California Route 133, California Routes 241 and 261.
-At any given time, Irvine's rather wide roads and sidewalks are teaming with traffic from local and out of town merchants, as well as entertainers.
+At any given time, Irvine's relatively wide roads and sidewalks are teeming with traffic from local and out of town merchants, as well as entertainers.

-Airline pilots and attendants can rest their heads till their next duty periods, and enjoy outstanding global cuisine.
+Airline pilots and attendants can rest their heads till their next duty periods and enjoy outstanding global cuisine.
 With so many college students, DUI and DWI driving is always a concern.
-Also, Irvine has taken major steps to develop a world-class transportation grid for its residents and guests.
+Also, Irvine has taken significant steps to develop a world-class transportation grid for its residents and guests.

 For example, an advanced fiber-optic network links its streets and intersections.
 And these link traffic data to the Irvine Traffic Research and Control Center ("ITRAC").
 Irvine's own Ayn Rand Institute likely considers this to be overreaching state surveillance of drivers.